Children and Teens

 How Adults Can Help Grieving Children

 Seek support and education to understand your own grief process.
 Grief is the “price we pay for love” and there are a myriad of physical, emotional and spiritual, and psychological responses.
-Lack of attention to ourselves usually leads to projecting or placing our own thoughts, feelings, and needs onto our children.
+Lack of attention and self-care usually leads to projecting or placing our own thoughts, feelings, and needs onto our children.

 Model healthy reactions to loss by expressing feelings and receiving support.
 How do children learn?
 We adults are important role models.